 South Africa uses 230 to 240 volts 50Hz.
 The visitor to South Africa should purchase the correct adaptor with compatibility with South Africa.
 These can be purchased in South Africa or at most International Airports.

 Hopefully this lends to some useful information for yourself to have on hand or when planning a South Africa trip.
-For any further assistance more information can be obtained on the South African Embassy site HERE.
+For any further assistance more information can be obtained on the South African Embassy Site and information page.